-NC Policy Watch generates a large and steady flow of timely, accurate and hard-hitting commentaries, analyses and investigative news reports that inform elected officials, advocates, the media and the public at-large.
-The NC Policy Watch blog, The Progressive Pulse, is one of North Carolina’s most active and important public policy websites.
+N.C.
+Policy Watch generates a large and steady flow of timely, accurate and hard-hitting commentaries, analysis and investigative news reports that inform elected officials, advocates, the media and the public at-large.
+The N.C.
+Policy Watch blog, The Progressive Pulse, is one of North Carolina’s most active and important public policy websites.
 Policy Watch Investigates is one of the state’s most important sources of high quality, independent reporting.

-The list of specific issues tackled over the years by the Policy Watch staff is a long one and includes everything from state fiscal policy to the affordable housing crisis to health care reform to K-12 and higher education to LGBT and immigrant rights to government and lobbying reform to environmental protection.
+The list of specific issues tackled over the years by the Policy Watch staff is a long one and includes everything from state fiscal policy, the affordable housing crisis, health care reform, K-12 and higher education, LGBTQ and immigrant rights, government and lobbying reform to environmental protection.